larry-x/Capstone-2/README.md

 ## Venue Reservation console app in C#

-* This application communicates with a relational database (MS SQL), and the connection string is coded into program.cs
+* Communicates with a relational database (MS SQL).
+* Deep user interface and ability to backtrack menues.
+* SQL scripts make sure new reservations dates are valid and do not conflict with existing reservations.
 * If you would like to test the program, make sure to run the database script and configure the connection string.